qcoyle/qcoyle.github.io/README.md

 ### Staying Consistent
 #### Headings
 - Title using Title heading
-- Linked of contents - no numbers
+- Linked table of contents - no numbers
 - Headings
   - Heading 1 for sections.
 Uses title capitalization
   - Heading 2 for terms, in **bold** (so that I know it's been marked a header).
 Only first word capitalized